-- Answers to Frequently-Asked Questions for XRF (x-ray fluoresence)
+- Answers to Frequently-Asked Questions for XRF (x-ray fluorescence)

 Current EPA recommendations are that holding times for metals analysis of soils should not exceed six months.
 However, in its 2005 Sample Holding Time Reevaluation (PDF)(329 pp, 2 MB) study, EPA evaluated sample holding times for metals analysis of soils and found that for a holding time of one year, no chemically significant change in concentration occurred.
-This study also found that no significant difference between moist or dry sample handling.
+This study also found no significant difference between moist or dry sample handling.
 In addition, NIST and ASTM as well as other certified soil standards for metals have typical life expectancies of up to 10 years without significant changes in metal concentration under a variety of storage conditions.

 Based on the soil standards and the 2005 EPA study, the TRW recommends that holding times for soil lead determination may be extended up to two years total and that refrigeration is not necessary for total soil lead (though a site-specific QAPP may specify a different holding time or storage conditions) with reasonable expectation that representative results will be obtained.

 The alternate dietary values feature of the IEUBK model enables risk assessors to predict impacts of ingestion of lead contained in locally harvested foods (e.g., fruits, vegetables and game) on blood lead concentrations of children.
 In addition, the dietary intake can be added using the Alternate Intake entry.
 These alternatives can be used when site-specific data are available to estimate both the concentration of lead in these food sources and the contributions that these food sources make to the diet of a typical child at the site or the amount of that food type that is consumed daily.